Loupine/multiplayer-board-game/README.md

 # Credits and Attribution

 This project is free for anyone to use without attribution.
 However if you would like to attribute me, please include a link to the repository.
+Please note that Godot licensing requirements, (as mentioned below), still apply.

 **credits.txt** includes required licensing information as described on the official Godot documentation website, linked below. https://docs.godotengine.org/en/stable/about/complying_with_licenses.html.